jgutierrezgil/jgutierrezgil/README.md

   - CISCO: Introduction to Cybersecurity & Ethical Hacker
   - Professional Certificates from Google, Microsoft, and IBM

-### 💻 Development Expertise (20%)
+### 💻 Development Expertise
-Maintaining and enhancing projects with a strong focus on security integration
+Maintaining and enhancing projects with a strong focus on security integration and software engineer

 ---